 During the 2009-10 season, Oklahoma City experienced one of the largest turnarounds in NBA history.
 A year after winning 23 games, the Thunder concluded the 2009-10 season with a 50-32 record (.610) and captured the franchise’s first playoff berth in Oklahoma City.
 The 27-win improvement was tied for the eighth-largest improvement in NBA history.
 Presti was named NBA Executive of the Year by Sporting News at the conclusion of the season.

 Since moving to Oklahoma City in July of 2008, Presti has stressed the importance of community involvement for both Thunder players and staff.
-Under his leadership, Thunder players have made nearly 2,500 community appearances in and around Oklahoma City.
+Under his leadership, Thunder players have made more than 2,500 community appearances in and around Oklahoma City.
 Presti has also made it policy for every new player and staff member to tour the Oklahoma City National Memorial & Museum soon after joining the organization.
 Presti has also fostered staff wellness through the Thunder’s long-standing work with the University of Pennsylvania, who is the leader in the areas of resilience and optimism training.